We look at the funding options open to businesses as they look to grow coming out of lockdown

 Elsewhere on the business spectrum, you might have companies looking for funding but are yet to turn a profit or are currently making a relatively small income.
 While most banks are unlikely to offer direct funding in these circumstances, there are other avenues such as external investors or equity partners that businesses could explore, which in turn would open up the possibility of further structured lending.

 In these cases, the advice and counsel of an expert partner is needed to cast an eye over important fundamentals such as cash flow, debt servicing, the strength of the order book and the inherent value of the business and its proposition.
 While there isn’t a magic wand in every case that can summon up a solution, the importance of finding a trusted advisor that is connected to a good lender still holds true.

-After a difficult 12 months, I genuinely feel we are on the cusp of an exciting period where ambitious businesses will help to get the UK economy back on the road to recovery.
+After a difficult 12 months we are on the cusp of an exciting period where ambitious businesses will help to get the UK economy back on the road to recovery.
 The role of Recognise, and the brokers we work with, is to be the trusted partners that help those SMEs realise their ambitions.